Kanchenjunga BC to Tumlingtar GHT

 In Olangchungola, we use a dining room in a building where it is possible to get hot bucket showers and recharge batteries.

-From camp, we walk on a stone path and then after 15 minutes, we cross a stream (sometimes there is a bridge other times not).
+We continue walking on a stone path and then after 15 minutes, we cross a stream (sometimes there is a bridge other times not).
 We continue walking along a good stone-laid path going gradually up for about 1 ½ hours.
 Then the stone path ends and it is a steeper climb up a ridge with various false ‘summits’ and into a hanging valley.
-From here you see a blue wooden hut but this is not our camp.
+From here you see a blue wooden hut but this is not the camp.
 After crossing a river on a bridge follow the flat valley with yaks grazing to a trail that leads up to a high ridge (approximately 100m).
 Our camp is about 20 minutes from the ridge.

 After an early start, we head to the West on a rocky trail.
 It is quite steep in places until we gain a plateau with views of a lake.
 From here we see the prayer flags on top of the Lumba Sumba pass.
 From leaving camp it takes 4 hours to gain the first pass at 5,050m.
 It takes a further hour to contour around to the second pass higher at 5,100m.
 There are tremendous views from both passes of Kanchenjunga and Jannu to the East and Makalu to the West.
 From Lumba Sumba we descend into Lapsi Khola Valley following some cairns and keeping mainly to the right, finally arriving at a camp spot near some big rocks and a stream.
 It takes about 3 ½ to 4 hours from the pass to camp.